-If accessibility in your home is a challenge, adding an elevator may seem like the perfect solution.
-As the footprint of residential elevators has decreased over the years, more homeowners are considering this as a viable option to increase accessibility in the home.
-However, as with any home improvement project, there are considerations that should be made before other mobility solutions have been ruled out.
+Adding a residential elevator can be a perfect solution, if accessibility in your home is a challenge.
+As the footprint of home elevators has decreased over the years, more homeowners are considering this as a viable option to increase accessibility in the home.
+However, as with any home improvement project, there are a number of consideration before ruling out other mobility solutions.

-These are the 6 factors to consider when it comes to adding a residential elevator to your home:
+6 factors to consider when adding a residential elevator to your home

 - The Amount of Space Needed